medplum/medplum/packages/docs/docs/tutorials/bots/bot-basics.md

 ## Software Development Lifecycle

-Bots written using the web editor should be written in Javascript.
-If you would like to develop locally, test and deploy apps as part of your software development lifecycle, you can use our [**Bot CLI**](https://github.com/medplum/medplum-demo-bots).
+Bots written using the web editor are a great way to get started.
+If you would like to develop locally, test and deploy apps as part of your software development lifecycle, you refer to our next tutorial on [deploying Bots in production](./bots-in-production)